danevedomomn231/EldenRingFpsUnlockAndMore/README.md

 Unlock

-* does not modify any game files, RAM patches only
-* works with legit, unmodified steam version as well as with unpacked, not-so-legit versions
-* unlock frame rate (remove FPS limit)
-* remove forced 60 Hertz (Hz) limit in fullscreen on now

-**Make sure the game is running in offline mode and the AntiCheat (EAC) isn't running.**.
+* does not modify any game files, RAM patches only **Make sure the game is running in offline mode and the AntiCheat (EAC) isn't running.**.

 The graphic setup has to be done only once but as the patcher hot-patches the memory **you have to start the patcher every time you want to use any of its features**.